nsncowan/landing-page-project/README.md

 ## Description

-_This is a portfolio landing page created in order to demonstrate my understanding of html and css.
-This is the first independant coding project I created for Epiodus. _
+_This is a portfolio landing page created in order to demonstrate my understanding of html and css. _

 ## Setup/Installation Requirements